Skip to main content

 Do you need transcription or only recognition?

-Transcription is not a magic trick and not an absolute obligation in every file.
+Transcription is not mandatory in every file.
 Its main purpose is to enter the foreign record into Belgian registers so that later you can obtain extracts more easily and stop starting from the foreign document every time.
-If you want a Belgian record for civil status, tax or family formalities, transcription is usually the right move.
+If you want a Belgian record for civil status, tax or family formalities, transcription is often the right move.

 Which Belgian authority handles it?